What happens if you get coronavirus at work? Experts say it might be hard to prove.

 For most people who are infected at work, the main option will be workers’ compensation, experts say.

 Workers’ compensation is a kind of insurance provided by businesses to cover employees who suffer work-related injuries or illnesses.
-Most workers’ compensation claims will look at whether an injury or sickness arose out of or during the course of employment.
+Most workers’ compensation claims will examine whether an injury or sickness arose out of or during the course of employment.

-People who fall in the high-risk categories as outlined by Occupational Safety and Health Administration have an increased chance of success if they contract coronavirus and file claims compared to others, said Emily Speiler, an expert in labor and employment law and professor at Northeastern University School of Law.
+People who fall in the high-risk categories as outlined by Occupational Safety and Health Administration have an increased chance of success if they contract coronavirus and file claims compared with others, said Emily Spieler, an expert in labor and employment law and professor at Northeastern University School of Law.

 “The ability of people to prove they contracted this disease at work instead of somewhere else is difficult and is going to become increasingly more difficult,” she said.
 “Technically, they’re covered under the same law.
 The problem they’re going to have is proving they contracted the disease at work.”

-Coverage under workers’ compensation, however, isn’t an outright guarantee.
+Coverage under workers’ compensation, however, is not an outright guarantee.

-“In some states, it’s extremely difficult to get compensation for infectious disease,” she said.
+“In some states, it’s extremely difficult to get compensation for infectious-disease,” she said.

-Speiler also noted that some states, such as South Carolina and Texas, could exclude coverage because of “ordinary diseases of life,” which means illnesses that are equally exposed to the general public.
+Spieler also noted that some states, such as South Carolina and Texas, could exclude coverage because of “ordinary diseases of life,” which means illnesses that are equally exposed to the general public.

-It’s still unknown how each state with similar definitions will treat covid-19, which often comes with community spread.
+It is still unknown how each state with similar definitions will treat covid-19, which often comes with community spread.

 Employees in the state of California might have more room to file covid-19 workers’ compensation claims, though experts question the governor’s recent order addressing the new virus.